jfmengels/elm-review/README.md

 ## Is there a way to ignore an error or disable a rule only in some locations?

+You can prevent errors from being reported by either changing the implementation of your rules or by [configuring exceptions](./Rule-Review#configuring-exceptions) for directories or for files.

-There is none at the moment, for several reasons:
+It is however not possible to ignore errors on a case-by-case basis, for several reasons:

   - The most practical way to locally disable a rule would probably be through comments, like [how `ESLint` does it](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
   But since [elm-format](https://github.com/avh4/elm-format) would move the